 Everyone loves festive 4th of July Desserts and Patriotic Fruit Pizza tops the list of our favorite way to celebrate the 4th!
 We love to gather with family and friends, eat, play, and end the day with a few of our favorite 4th of July desserts.
 This Patriotic Fruit Pizza is easy to put together and requires minimal work for a big bang of a dessert!

 We made them for years until they slowly faded away and now it seems, you hardly ever see fruit pizza served.
 I love sugar cookies and frosting and fresh fruit.
-A few years ago, I put a fresh twist on this dessert and update it for our 4th of July Desserts and Patriotic Fruit Pizza post!
+A few years ago, I put a fresh twist on this dessert and updated it for our 4th of July Desserts and Patriotic Fruit Pizza post!

 The crust is patted into either two round pizza pans, or a standard jelly roll pan (12x17x1).
 After the dough is distributed in the pans and patted in, I use a mini rolling pin to get the crust out to all of the edges.
 If you don’t have a mini rolling pin, you may use a regular rolling pin.
 Be careful to not over handle the dough or it will become tough.
 This crust is light and just like a sugar cookie!

-4th of July desserts are often made to resemble the American flag, but I like to use the colors of the flag and distributed the fruit a little more evenly, so even bite is filled with strawberries (and/or raspberries) and fresh blueberries.
+4th of July desserts are often made to resemble the American flag, but I like to use the colors of the flag and distribute the fruit a little more evenly, so every bite is filled with strawberries (and/or raspberries) and fresh blueberries.
 The combination of these fresh fruits in the summer is hard to beat, especially when paired with a sugar cookie base and a bit of cream cheese frosting!
 I leave off the traditional glaze topping, which gives the dessert a glossy finish.
 I like it better without the glaze because it’s a little bit of an updated approach to this classic dessert.

 If Patriotic Fruit Pizza doesn’t get you excited for the 4th, give one of our other favorite 4th of July desserts a try… Fresh Strawberry Pie, Perfect Apple Pie (with step by step tutorial), Classic Strawberry Cheesecake , Blueberry Buckle, Frozen Strawberry Dessert, Fresh Strawberry White Chocolate Chunk Ice Cream, Apple Cherry Pie for a Crowd, Bountiful Blueberry Pie, or Raspberry Pie.